 As an integrative counsellor, I want to continually develop my knowledge and expertise to ensure I have the latest information on what works.
 This is some of what I have been doing:

-In 2021 for my Masters I explored depression and its causes, as shown in my presentation video 'Dancing your way out of Depression: Interventions for Adult Depression'.
+In 2021 for my Masters I explored depression and why dancing is effective for it, as shown in my presentation video 'Dancing your way out of Depression: Interventions for Adult Depression'.

-In 2022, I explored understanding your past in terms of loss of safety, self-worth and your significance as a child or more recently, as negative experiences may cause harmful messages to yourself.
-I also attended a 2 day CAT course (Cognitive Analytical Therapy) that focused on relationship patterns.
+In 2022, I explored understanding your past in terms of loss of safety, self-worth and your significance as a child or more recently.
+Negative experiences may cause harmful messages to yourself.
+I also attended a CAT course (Cognitive Analytical Therapy) that focused on relationship patterns.
 It is based on the idea that our early life experiences influence the way we relate to other people and how we treat ourselves.

-In 2023 I focused on ACT (Acceptance and Commitment Therapy) because it is my belief that it is not enough to understand where your issues started as you also need skills in the here-and-now.
+In 2023 I focused on ACT (Acceptance and Commitment Therapy) because I have seen that it is not enough to understand your issues - you also need skills to use here-and-now.
 The World Health Organisation now recommends ACT for trauma, stress and anxiety and ACT can improve these by up to 86%.
 I have seen this improvement many times in my clients.
-Elements of CBT are included but ACT is much more.
 The NHS board in N Wales uses ACT with addictions as it is so effective.
 If you want to read more you could look up this article in Psychology Today: https://www.psychologytoday.com/gb/therapy-types/acceptance-and-commitment-therapy.

 If you have any more questions about the way I work, please do get in touch.
-I have special expertise in anxiety issues, sexual abuse and addictions, but as always, I stress that these sessions are yours and you are free to discuss whatever you need to.
+As always, I stress that these sessions are yours and you are free to discuss whatever you need to.

 2022: RASASC North Wales Sexual Violence Awareness Training 8.11.22

 2022: ACAT: Two Day Introduction to Cognitive Analytic Therapy